MHuiG/MHuiG/AWESOME-STARS.md

 - [JiauZhang/DragGAN](https://github.com/JiauZhang/DragGAN) - Implementation of DragGAN: Interactive Point-based Manipulation on the Generative Image Manifold
 - [OpenGVLab/DragGAN](https://github.com/OpenGVLab/DragGAN) - Unofficial Implementation of DragGAN - "Drag Your GAN: Interactive Point-based Manipulation on the Generative Image Manifold" （DragGAN 全功能实现，在线Demo，本地部署试用，代码、模型已全部开源，支持Windows, macOS, Linux）
 - [XingangPan/DragGAN](https://github.com/XingangPan/DragGAN) - Official Code for DragGAN (SIGGRAPH 2023)
-- [josStorer/RWKV-Runner](https://github.com/josStorer/RWKV-Runner) - A RWKV management and startup tool, full automation, only 8MB.
-And provides an interface compatible with the OpenAI API.
-RWKV is a large language model that is fully open source and available for comm
 - [BlinkDL/ChatRWKV](https://github.com/BlinkDL/ChatRWKV) - ChatRWKV is like ChatGPT but powered by RWKV (100% RNN) language model, and open source.
 - [BlinkDL/RWKV-LM](https://github.com/BlinkDL/RWKV-LM) - RWKV (pronounced RwaKuv) is an RNN with great LLM performance, which can also be directly trained like a GPT transformer (parallelizable).
 We are at RWKV-7 "Goose".
 So it's combining the best of RNN a
 - [AtsushiSakai/PythonRobotics](https://github.com/AtsushiSakai/PythonRobotics) - Python sample codes and textbook for robotics algorithms.